XP-NETWORK/docs/bridge_transaction_fees.md

 ## Efficiency

-To reduce the number of requests & ensure fast response, the tool caches the received batch result for 1 hour.
+To reduce the number of requests & ensure fast response, the tool caches the received batch result for 10 minutes.

-If the new batch is not available after the expiration of the hour, the 1+ hour long rate is returned.
+If the new batch is not available after the expiration of the hour, the 10+ minutes long rate is returned.

 ## Result